 - Multiple mobility periods allow for a truly international learning experience providing students with the opportunity to experience diverse educational systems and training in European regions.

-- Consortium partners include the University of Glasgow, the University of Oslo, the University of Tartu, Radboud University and the University of Malta.
+- Consortium partners include the University of Glasgow, the University of Tartu, Radboud University and the University of Malta.

 - Innovative summer school offerings will be held annually and provided by our key associate partners, the Smithsonian Institute in the US, the European Museum Academy (at various museums around Europe) and the Universidad Iberoamericana in Mexico.